reorx/obsidian-paste-image-rename/README.md

 You can change the pattern for new name generating by updating the "Image name pattern" value in settings.

-For detailed explanation, and other features such as auto renaming, please refer to [Settings](#settings).
+For a detailed explanation and other features such as auto renaming, please refer to [Settings](#settings).

 ### Add prefix/suffix to duplicated names